JetBrains/intellij-community/README.md

 invalid until we figure out what to put there.
 See this [issue](https://github.com/robovm/robovm-studio/issues/2).

 ### Versioning
+The version is defined in three places (:():
+1. `robovm/robovm-studio-branding/src/idea/IdeaApplicationInfo.xml`,
-The version is defined in `robovm/robovm-studio-branding/src/idea/IdeaApplicationInfo.xml` as well as `build-robovm/build.txt` which is used by the IDEA build process and follows IDEAs version notation (which is a bit wonky).
-Changing the later to something more readable will make IDEAs fail on startup.
+2. `build-robovm/build.txt` which is used by the IDEA build process and follows IDEAs version notation (which is a bit wonky).
+Changing it to something more readable will make IDEAs fail on startup.